bi3mer/challenges/README.md

 34. Test whether a graph is bipartite and create a visualization for the result
 35. Set operations union, intersection, and compliment in c++
 36. <s>Find all possible combinations of a set with repeating allowed</s>
+37. Visualization of a Fractal Tree with PyGame